Table of Contents[Hide][Show]

 Read More: Awesome US Road Trip Ideas

 TravelingMom Tip: Always call ahead or check the website of an attraction before heading out for the day.
-Opening dates and hours are subject to change without warning, as are visitation requirements, such as wearing masks and limited crowd sizes.
+Opening dates and hours are subject to change without warning.

 Voted America’s #1 Best New Attraction of 2018 by USA Today, Tulsa’s Gathering Place is a unique recreational complex for all ages.
 Sited along the Arkansas River, the Gathering Place will eventually grow to more than 100 acres of play space.
 Phase 1, built with $465 million in corporate and individual donations, has climbing castles and giant herons, a boathouse with rentals and, at the summit, Swing Hill, where you can see the entire park, the river and the downtown skyline.